-The best foreign shows on Netflix
+The best international shows on Netflix for when you're tired of America

 As new streaming services continue to emerge, so do our options for viewing.
 Increasingly, Netflix has bankrolled excellent television shows from around the world.
 Prestige television, after all, comes in every language.
 It’s exciting to have options that go beyond the imaginations of American creators, but it also means that sitting down to choose what you’re going to watch that much more difficult.
 That's why we made this primer on the best foreign shows on Netflix.